 These vegan banana oat pancakes are healthy, fluffy pancakes to start the day with healthy carbs and plant-based proteins.
-Bonus, this recipe is ready in 15 minutes and stores very well to make-ahead your next vegan breakfast.
+Bonus, this recipe is ready in 15 minutes and stores very well to make ahead of your next vegan breakfast.

 Most banana pancakes with oats are actually banana egg pancakes.
-Or eggs shouldn’t be on your vegan approved food list since it’s an animal product.
+Eggs aren’t on your vegan-approved food list since they are animal products.

 Get a blender or food processor

 Before you start this recipe, make sure you have either a blender or a food processor on hand.

 This is a must to make vegan fluffy pancakes.

 First, a blender will help you make your own ultra-fine oat flour at home.

 Most oat flour brands are coarse and make heavy pancakes, plus it’s cheaper to make your own!

 Next, a blender or food processor is the best way to blend banana and liquid ingredients together to create a smooth liquid batter.

 In fact, avoiding banana bites in banana oat pancakes is the trick to making them fluffier!